Summit-Productions/Status-Page/content/issues/2023-02-11-purchasing-issues.md

 **Update** - We've found the root of the issue.
 Our developers are working on a fix

-**Update** - Packs (Basic Pack, Starter Pack, Advanced Pack, Pro Pack, King Pack and Grand Pack) are now operational again.
+**Mitigation** - Packs (Basic Pack, Starter Pack, Advanced Pack, Pro Pack, King Pack and Grand Pack) are now operational again.
 We're still monitoring the situation and working on more fixes

 **Update** - The team of developers are working hard to get the purchasing system to work back to standards again, such as the subscriptions, in-game currency, and the robux packs.
 We will keep you up to date.